 Clock

-- Wakes up, gets a text value from Home Assistant to determine if it should stay awake or not (for firmware updates), updates the screen, calculates how long it should sleep until the next minute, and falls asleep.
+• Wakes up, gets a text value from Home Assistant to determine if it should stay awake (for firmware updates), updates the screen, calculates how long it should sleep until the next minute and falls asleep.

-- Because it currently takes about 15 seconds to do all that, I only get about seven days of battery power before a required recharge.
-I would like to get about 30 days on this… (Option would be to skip the Home Assistant API in favor of MQTT to validate sleep status…) I will look to optimize this at some point.
+• Because it currently takes about 15 seconds to do all that, I only get about seven days of battery power before a required recharge.
+I wish to get on 30 days on this… (The option would be to skip the Home Assistant API in favor of MQTT to validate sleep status…) I will look to optimize this at some point.